 When we started our nonprofit, Measures for Justice (MFJ), six years ago, the knowledge gaps were clear.
 There weren’t answers to questions like, What are the average jail sentence lengths for low-level drug possession crimes?
 How many misdemeanor cases end in a jail sentence?
 How many cases are dismissed?
 What is the breakdown of ethnicities in plea deals and sentencing choices?
 As a result, legislators were unable to correct disparities in the system and remove inefficient practices that waste tax dollars without improving public safety.
 And law enforcement wasn’t able to adequately respond to claims of discrimination and civil rights violations.

-Read the full article by Amy Bach and Carter Stewart about prison data from Stanford Social Innovation Review
+Read the full article about prison data and changing the criminal justice system by Amy Bach and Carter Stewart from Stanford Social Innovation Review.

 Looking for a way to get involved?